Seung-Do/project01/Assets/KriptoFX/Realistic Effects Pack v4/Readme.txt

 UseLightShadows (does not work when used mobile build target) Some effect can use shadows and you can disable this setting for optimisation.
 Disabled by default for mobiles.

+UseFastFlatDecalsForMobiles
-UseFastFlatDecalsForMobiles (works only when used mobile build target) If you use non-flat surfaces or  have z-fight problems you can use screen space decals instead of simple quad decals.
+If you use non-flat surfaces or  have z-fight problems you can use screen space decals instead of simple quad decals.
-Disabled parameter will use screen space decals but it required depth texture!
+Disabled parameter will use screen space decals but it required depth texture and slower!

 UseCustomColor
 You can override color of effect by HUE. (new color will used only in play mode)